 All dissertation committees must be approved by the graduate program chair and then by the department chair.
 Appeals of decisions by the department chair may be made to the Department's Executive Committee, with the department chair abstaining from any vote of the Executive Committee in such an instance.
-(NOTE: The Executive Committee is composed of the directors of each of the graduate programs, the undergraduate program director, and two atlarge faculty members.)
-See Appendix S. You can receive a copy of this form from the Graduate Student Services Coordinator.
+(NOTE: The Executive Committee is composed of the directors of each of the graduate programs, the undergraduate program director, and two at-large faculty members.)
+(See Appendix S for example; actual form can be found online at http://gradschool.sc.edu/DocLibrary/documents/G-DCA.doctoral.committee.appointment.GS48.pdf.)

-Changing a Committee.
+Changing a committee.
 Once a committee is approved, it is considered exceptional for committee membership to change.
 A faculty member unable to carry out committee duties (e.g., due to illness, sabbatical leave, etc.) may, with approval by the student, ask for permission to be removed from the committee.
 A substitute member would then be obtained in keeping with procedures for original selection of the committee.
 A student changing the dissertation topic substantially may, with approval of the committee members, ask for dissolution of the committee.
 Under such circumstances, a new committee would be formed, and the entire normal process would resume from the beginning (i.e., approval of a proposal, etc.).